 Climate Central’s founding board members were Jane Lubchenco, Wayne and Gladys Valley Professor of Marine Biology and Distinguished Professor of Zoology at Oregon State University; Stephen Pacala, Petrie Professor of Biology and Director of Princeton’s Institute for the Environment; and Wendy Schmidt, founder of The 11th Hour Project.

-Climate Central is an independent nonprofit organization, a 501(c)(3) public charity headquartered in Princeton, New Jersey and with an office in Palo Alto, California.
+Climate Central is an independent nonprofit organization, a 501(c)(3) public charity headquartered in Princeton, New Jersey.